Keto eggs Benedict on avocado

 - Add the egg yolks and lemon juice into the butter.
 Place the hand blender at the bottom of the jar and blend until a white creamy layer is formed.
 Then slowly lift and lower the blender to create a creamy sauce.
 Season with salt and pepper to taste.

 - Crack your eggs into a measuring cup, one at a time, and then gently side each into the water.
 Stirring the water in a circle to create a small vortex will prevent the egg white from dispersing too far from the yolk.
 Cook for 3-4 minutes, depending on your preference for yolk consistency.
 Remove the poached eggs with a slotted spoon and place on a paper towel to absorb excess water.

 - Cut the avocados in half and remove the stones and skin.
 Make a slice across the base of each half so it will sit evenly on the plate.
-Top each half with an egg, and then garnish with a generous dollop of hollandaise sauce.
+Top each half with an egg, and top with a generous dollop of hollandaise sauce.
 Place some smoked salmon on the plate.